 Before I continue, one sentence from the previous section truly stands out and warrants repeating.

 I keep this binder in my safety deposit box because it includes all official documents plus most of the information that the executor will need to settle our estate.
-It is wise to update your binder annually because things do change.
-Some of those changes include; maturing CDs, securities that are bought and sold, new car purchases, or change of residence.
+It is wise to update your binder as things change Some of those changes include; maturing CDs, securities that are bought and sold, new car purchases, passwords, or change of residence.
 You may also have to update contact lists for your trusts.
 I am always amazed at just how many things can and do change each year when I do my update.

 Go to Part 6 - Estate Planning Checklist